Open-Source-Community/linux-handbook/Chapter 5.md

 ## Archiving

 Process of bundling multiple files or directories into a single file for future reference.
-Archiving directories can help in compressing them and save storage.
+Archiving directories can help compress them and save storage.

 `tar [OPTION] ARCHIVE FILE...`
 : Archives files or directories.